 The Lincoln High Street Heritage Action Zone boundary starts at Waterside South across to Wigford Way and ends on the High Street at the junction with Sibthorpe Street/Gaunt Street.
 It includes all buildings on either side of the High Street and Sincil Street.

-Lincoln HSHAZ Community Steering Group is group is made up of people who live, visit, own property and work in and around the Lincoln High Street area.
+Lincoln HSHAZ Community Steering Group is made up of people who live, visit, own property and work in and around the Lincoln High Street area.

 We want to ensure local people have a real stake and say in the development and delivery of our Heritage Action Zone.